 Let me give you a heads up.
-There are some languages in this list that you can never imagine to be so old.
+There are some languages in this list that you can never imagine being so old.

-Are You Interested in exquisite Kashmiri Clothing Styles, Pashmina, Handmade Decor & Jewelry?
+Btw, are you Interested in exquisite Kashmiri Clothing Styles, Pashmina, Handmade Decor, Perfume, Saffron & Jewellery?

-One of the Oldest Languages of the World Spoken by Moses
+One of the Oldest Languages in the World Spoken by Moses

-Another one From the Oldest Languages of the World That Brought Indians & Arab Traders Closer
+Another Oldest Language in the World That Brought Indians & Arab Traders Closer

-Other similar older languages of the world can now only be found in texts or scriptures.
-So, Tamil is a great example of being world’s oldest language that is still relevant and living.
+Other similar older languages in the world can now only be found only in texts or scriptures.
+So, Tamil is a great example of being the world’s oldest language that is still relevant and living.

 The Pictorial Language

-The Mayan family of languages is another one of the oldest languages in the world.
-Do you know that here are 32 different dialects of the Mayan language?
+The Mayan family of languages is another one from the oldest languages in the world.
+Do you know that there are 32 different dialects of the Mayan language?
 Hush Hush, all of them can be traced back to the original, which comes from 292 AD.

 The original Mayan language didn’t have words to communicate messages but instead used pictures called glyphs.
-An ancient city discovered in the rain forest of Guatemala called Tikal where a temple having stone shafts was the first place in the world to have evidences of the existence Mayan language.
-It is a native language of the people of Mesoamerica, Honduras, Belize and Mexico and has about 6 million speakers today.
+An ancient city discovered in the rain forest of Guatemala called Tikal where a temple having stone shafts was the first place in the world to indicate evidence of the existence Mayan language.
+It is a native language of the people of Mesoamerica, Honduras, Belize, and Mexico and has about 6 million speakers today.

 4. Ancient Chinese